jobala/picasso/README.md

 ## Picasso

-A is an art bot for Slack, Telegram & Email that sends you an art piece daily
+An art bot for Slack, Telegram & Email that sends you an art piece daily

 #### Getting Started